-As an installer you need to know when, under the Domestic RHI scheme, a system must be metered for performance and/or when a system must be metered for payment, how these types of metering work, and what metering documents you have to complete and give to your customer for their application.
+As an installer you need to know when, under the Domestic RHI scheme, a system must be metered for performance and/or when a system must be metered for payment, how these types of metering work, and what metering documents you need to complete and give to your customer for their application.

 This applies where:

-There’s more than one renewable heating technology for space heating, for example, where there are two biomass boilers.
-See Multiple productsopen key term pop-up for more information.
+- There’s more than one renewable heating technology for space heating, for example, where there are two biomass boilers.
+See multiple products (open key pop up term) for more information.
 (Remember that it’s fine to have a solar thermal plant installed alongside your other technology, as long as it’s only heating domestic hot water).

 2. Where there’s a biomass heating system that isn’t designed to heat the whole property

 Biomass systems must meet all of the space heating requirements for the property.
 If this is not the case then the system will need to be metered.

 3. Where the property is occupied for less than half the year

 Homes that have been lived in for less than half the year must be metered.
 This includes second homes or tenanted properties, which have been empty for 183 days in the 12 months prior to applying to the scheme.
 The applicant needs to declare on the application form if their home is occupied for less than 183 days a year.
 If your occupancy drops below 183 days in any 12 months after your accreditation, you may also require metering for payment.
-This rule doesn’t apply if the applicant is applying as an eligible new-build.
+This rule doesn’t apply if the applicant is applying as a custom build.

 Where systems need to be metered for performance